-Throughout the weeks following up to christmas I am going to be sharing some of my recipes for ‘healthier’ christmas baking.
+Throughout the weeks following up to Christmas, I am going to be sharing some of my recipes for ‘healthier’ Christmas baking.
 Starting off with Ginger Bread Biscuits.
-Where I can I love to boost the fibre, or reduce the sugar of the food that I eat.
+Where I can, I love to boost the fibre or reduce the sugar of the food that I eat.

-But what I want you to take away from this blog is that not just because you may splurge a little on christmas day, or leading up to it with work parties etc, that does not mean that you should or anyone else should make you feel guilty about the food you have consumed.
+But what I want you to take away from this blog is that just because you splurge a little on christmas day, or leading up to it with work parties etc, that does not mean that you should or anyone else should make you feel guilty about the food you have consumed.

 The food we get presented with (and slave over making) is a privilege.
 It is something we should treasure just as we treasure the time it means we spend with our friends and family over this time.
 Enjoy the holiday season, enjoy the food, the drink and then afterwards get back to the healthy lifestyle.

 BUT NEVER FEEL GUILTY FOR THE FOOD YOU CONSUME.